LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/email-connect.md

 ### Step 5: Setup for file attachments (optional)
 Email Connect uses Agent and Consumer File Sharing feature and supports these file types - JPEG, JPG, PNG, GIF, PDF, DOCx, XLSx, and PPTx.

-[Sign up here](https://docs.google.com/forms/d/1p48Be_gJMjWzZLcBQTO-cvomuGcjTI4rRxx88Y-wyoU/edit) to request LivePerson to turn on file attachments.
+{: .notice}
+To enable file attachments, please contact your LivePerson account team.

 Once you have received a response that this step is complete, you will need to change the following settings in LiveEngage.

 Log into [LiveEngage](https://authentication.liveperson.net) account as Administrator to enable following configuration: